kulics/koral/book-en/control-type.md

 E.g:
 ```
-Number :I32
+Number :i32
 ```
 This defines a control data with no additional methods, and it has a built-in default control method.

 ## Get Operation
-If we want to set a get operation, we can add `.Ctrl {}` later to define.
+If we want to set a get operation, we can add `.ctrl {}` later to define.

 E.g:
 ```
-Number :I32
+Number :i32
 .get    // means get, equivalent to getter in other languages
 {
     <- (7)  // only returns 7